na-na-hi/renget/archive/unesm.md

 Remulus rolled his eyes.
 “You can’t just make up people!
 This is a human *historical* roleplay!”

-“I didn’t ‘make up’ anything!
-Hannibal was the Carthaginian general during the Second Punic War!
+“I didn’t ‘make up’ anything!" shouted Torchic.
+"Hannibal was the Carthaginian general during the Second Punic War!
 And how do you not know who Vercingetorix was?
 He fought against Julius Caesar, one of *your* characters!”

 Jules put down his book.
 “Um, actually, my name is Jules Verne.
 I’m not surprised you Clover Guild idiots can’t keep track of the lore.
 You can’t even pronounce human names correctly!”